 Motorcycle boot selection is going to be a much different process than buying other gear.
-They need to fit perfectly and must be catered exactly to your riding style.
+Boots need to fit perfectly and must be catered exactly to your riding style.
 Jackets and pants come with removable liners, vents, cooling pads, and all kinds of features that keep your gear useful across all seasons/temperatures.
-Unfortunately, I cannot say the same goes for boots.
+Unfortunately, I cannot say the same goes for most boots.

 Another important thing to keep in mind is that boots need a multiple-season trial-period until you can consider them a good option.
 As much as I’d love to recommend the newest boots to hit the market, safety footwear options need a couple of seasons worth of wear-and-tear to prove their quality.

-The TCX Street Ace riding shoe is a great option for riders looking for a multi-purpose shoe that they can wear all day.
+The TCX Street Ace riding shoe is a great option for riders looking for a multi-purpose shoe they can wear all day.
 Rode your motorcycle to class and don’t want the burden of having to lug around a second pair of shoes to wear throughout the day?
-This is the issue that the Street Ace aims to resolve.
+This is the issue the Street Ace aims to resolve.

 The Spidi XP3-S is a highly reviewed sport boot with tons of great safety features.
 When riding fast, safety comes before comfort.

 The rubber sole is highly wear-resistant and the toes and heel counters are extra reinforced for added safety.
-The footbed is also fully replaceable which is always a great feature to have if you plan on owning these shoes for the long-haul.
+The footbed is also fully replaceable, which is always a great feature to have if you plan on owning these shoes for the long-haul.

-Due to Alpinestar’s decision to go with a microfiber construction rather than traditional leather, these boots are perfect for hot summer days and are CE certified to Cat 2 CE certification so you know they will protect you despite having a low overall mass.
+Due to Alpinestar’s decision to go with a microfiber construction rather than traditional leather, these boots are perfect for hot summer days and are CE certified to Cat 2 CE certification—so you know they will protect you despite having a low overall mass.

-The Stylmartin Rocket boots are just for looks either, they have internal malleolus PE protection found on both sides of the boot and the toes are double-reinforced to prevent wear from your gear shifter.
+The Stylmartin Rocket boots aren’t just for looks either; they have internal malleolus PE protection on both sides of the boot, and the toes are double-reinforced to prevent wear from your shifter.

 If you’re a vintage riding enthusiast are willing to put looks before safety features, these are always a great selection.

-The Klim Outlander GTX’s are their newest boot, and it lands in a very interesting part of the spectrum.
+The Klim Outlander GTX is their newest boot, and it lands in a very interesting part of the spectrum.
 While not a full height adventure boot, it’s also not a short boot.
-It balances between the two, having an over-ankle height that fully surrounds the ankle joint with protection, including XRD impact protection on the ankle bone.
+It balances between the two, having an over-ankle height that fully surrounds the ankle joint with protection, including XRD impact-protection on the ankle bone.